pacu/gRPC-lightwalletd-PoC/README.md

 ### setting it up
 We don't like to commit address so the environment has to be set up from environment variables

-If you take a look at the environment class, you will see that it will expect to get it from the ```lightwalletd-address``` key.
+If you take a look at the environment class, you will see that it will expect to get it from the ```LIGHTWALLETD-ADDRESS``` key.

 Set the running scheme to pass that environment variable with the proper key
 ![](images/edit_scheme.png)